MGuard0303/BPConvert/README.md

 * `.id` holds the name of target RNA.
 It is provided by the line starting with #.
 * `.sequence` holds the sequence of target RNA.
-* `.Regions` is the list of Region instances, which store base pair information as Python tuple.
+* `.regions` is the list of Region instances, which store base pair information as Python tuple.

 <br>